Best Air Purifiers for Pet Dander in the Nursery (2026)

 How loud is too loud for a nursery purifier?

 On sleep settings you want the purifier near or below the baby's white noise machine — call it under 30 dB.
-Bonus: a purifier's steady hum doubles as mild sound masking, a quiet assist to the actual white noise machine we reviewed.
+Bonus: a purifier's steady hum doubles as mild sound masking, a quiet assist to the actual white noise machine we covered.

 What about ionizers and PlasmaWave-type features around babies?